Updated 20 October 2021

 - Public beaches and parks must operate at 70% and shopping malls at 60%.

 - Family gatherings and community events will be limited to 10 people and funerals to 20 people.

-- Restaurants and cafes must maintain a 2-metre distance between tables, with maximum of 4 people allowed sitting together, unless they are of the same family.
+- Restaurants and cafes must maintain a 2-metre distance between tables, with a maximum of 4 people allowed sitting together, unless they are of the same family.

-- The management team also underlined and reminded the public to keep a distance of two-metre at all times from others, and to keep following the precautionary and preventive measures at all times.
+- The management team also underlined and reminded the public to keep a distance of two-metre at all times from others and to keep following the precautionary and preventive measures at all times.

 - Attendance of public events is reserved for fully vaccinated Emiratis.